jmmastey/rspec-activerecord-expectations/README.md

 ### Specific Query Types

-You can of course make assertions for the total number of queries executed, but sometimes it's more valuable to assert particular _types_ of queries, such as inserts or find statements.
-Matchers are supported for this as well!
+You can make assertions for the total number of queries executed, but sometimes it's more valuable to assert that a particular _type_ of query was executed.

-**Note:** Transaction (for example, `ROLLBACK`) queries are not counted in any of these categories, nor are queries that load the DB schema.

-**Note:** Destroy and delete queries are both condensed into the matcher for `destroy_queries`.
+For example, a particular number of queries to destroy records.
+There are matchers available for that purpose as well!

 ```ruby
 expect {}.to execute.exactly(20).queries